-Looking for some free blogging sites to help you start sharing your writing with the world?
-Whether you just want to share updates with your family and friends or you want to start a blog and build a broader audience, we’ve put together six great sites where you can start a blog for free.
+Looking for some free blog sites to help you start sharing your writing with the world?
+Whether you just want to share updates with your family and friends or you want to start a blog and build a broader audience, we’ve put together ten great sites where you can start a blog for free.

-Six best free blogging sites to consider in 2018
+Best free blog sites to consider in 2023

-To launch a Wix blog, just sign up and make a choice: you can either let Wix team create a site for you based on a questionnaire or build your blog yourself – which includes selecting a template and arranging the layouts via the WYSIWYG editor.
-If you go with the second option, all you need to do is to find a beautiful template and start customizing everything on the front-end, in a live preview mode.
+To launch a Wix blog, just sign up and make a choice: you can either let the Wix ADI create a site for you based on a questionnaire or build your blog yourself – which includes selecting a template and arranging the layouts via the Wix editor.
+If you go with the second option, all you need to do is find a beautiful template and start customizing everything on the front-end, in a live preview mode.

 You can add multiple elements to your pages, from multimedia widgets to backgrounds, menus, typography, forms, video boxes etc. When you think the site is ready, click Publish and start blogging your stories.
 After publishing, you can return anytime to edit the content blocks.

 👉 Best for: People who want 100% control of their blog.
 Perfect for a serious website that you plan to work on long-term.